 - Order Complete – We closed out your order as we have created a shipping label and your package is out the door.
 The day your order was completed was the day it shipped.

-Boxcar Press offers free two day shipping for platemaking orders that are over 90 square inches.
+Boxcar Press offers free two day shipping for platemaking orders that are over 120 square inches as of August 15th, 2014.
 If your order qualifies, this option will appear as the default shipping choice.

 Please remember these details about this service: